tjoyner/ofvioletsandlicorice/chapter3.md

 Daniel sat down in front of Giulio.

 "Amalia doesn't want to hear anything about returning to Ginotta, might as well sell it.
-But woe to anyone who make an offer.
-She's made it a cemetery."
+But woe to anyone who makes an offer.
+She's made it into a cemetery."

-Giulio said the sentence in one breath as if it were still the night before and they were still within the walls of the *Tastevin*.
+Giulio said the sentence in one breath, as if it were still the night before and they were still within the walls of the *Tastevin*.

 "Memories often need a place where they can be stored.
 One's head alone isn't enough," Daniel said, pouring half a bag of sugar in his coffee.